daniel0076/docker-baseimage/README.md

 This is a docker baseimage that can be used to create containers for any long-lived application.

+This is a fork from [jlesage/baseimage](https://hub.docker.com/r/jlesage/baseimage), and modified to support of ubuntu 20.04 aarch64.

 ## Table of Content

    * [A minimal docker baseimage to ease creation of long-lived application containers](#a-minimal-docker-baseimage-to-ease-creation-of-long-lived-application-containers)